What Makes A Compelling Villain?

 Some villains can even grow to be liked—or even loved—by audiences when they’re given enough attention as characters.
 Despite the moral grayness of their personalities, many antagonists have stolen the spotlight of the movies they’ve starred in.
 A few illustrations of this phenomenon are Loki (Avengers), Gollum (The Lord of the Rings), and Kylo Ren (Star Wars: The Force Awakens).
 While a few of these characters experienced growth, they were intriguing and arguably likable before they received redemption.
 Loki stands out as a prime case of this incident, as viewers of the Thor movies grew to cherish the Asgardian prince.
 He became so beloved by fans, that he grew to have a larger and larger role, became less a villain and more an anti-hero, and eventually ended up receiving his TV show exploring his character and growth.

 Overall, plenty of examples of villains are developed well, and how they add to their respective films’ quality, depth, and intrigue.
-It’s necessary to prioritize this so that a movie has the stakes, emotions, and intrigue to construct a successful film.
+It’s necessary to prioritize this so that a movie has the stakes and emotions to construct a successful film.
 Villains should not be characters thrown away or treated as insignificant, because often, they serve as the basis or conflict of a story.

 Adelina Johnson: Adelina has a passion for all-things-storytelling, and is currently studying creative writing at CSU Long Beach.
 Along with writing, she also enjoys overanalyzing movies, listening to sad music, and obsessing over books.